Licensed Art Therapist

 Practicing Since: 2001

-Is your teen experiencing increased stress, anxiety, isolation and depression during these challenging times?
+Is your teen experiencing increased stress, anxiety or depression during these challenging times?
 Or have they been struggling for a while?
 Youth often lack the skills, not the will, to meet the demands of daily life.
 Together we will identify underlying causes and strategies to support your teen and family.
 We will build on what you're already doing well.
-Therapy helps with motivation, communication, setting boundaries, resolution of problems and healing.
+Imagine your teen feeling better and gaining confidence and independence.
+All changes start with a vision and the time is now!

 The Collaborative Problem Solving approach, that I use when working with families, is an evidence-based method for decreasing stressful family interactions by teaching youth the skills needed to meet expectations.
 Engaging your teen in Collaborative Problem Solving discussions will help them open up, consider the perspective of others, and increase their problem solving and thinking skills.